Peephole Optimization in Compiler Design

 What is Peephole Optimization in Compiler Design?

-Peephole optimization is a local optimization technique that compilers use to optimize the generated code.
+Code optimization that is applied to a small section of the code is known as peephole optimization in compiler design.
 It is called local optimization because it works by evaluating a small section of the generated code, generally a few instructions, and optimizing them based on some predefined rules.
-The evaluated section of code is known as a peephole or window, therefore, it is referred to as peephole optimization.
+Peephole or window refers to the brief sequence of instructions or brief section of code on which peephole optimization in compiler design is carried out.

 Objectives of Peephole Optimization in Compiler Design